whoisdsmith/BOOKMRKS-MTHRFCKR-II/Reference/Glossaries and Dictionaries.md

 ---

-### Grammer-Spelling-Etc
+#### Grammer-Spelling-Etc

 ![](https://opengraph.githubassets.com/7c9e948d7787fe83c79d99bc3974b8dba0f60446f0607aee69cd4436f2252df7/chucknorris-io/swear-words)

 [chucknorris-io/swear-words: Profanity means swear words.
 The adjective is 'profane'.
 Profanities can also be called curse ("cuss") words, dirty words, bad words, foul language, obscenity, obscene language, or expletives.
 It can be called swearing, although this also has a normal meaning of making a "solemn promise".](https://github.com/chucknorris-io/swear-words) - Profanity means swear words.
 The adjective is 'profane'.
-Profanities can also be called curse ("cuss") words, dirty words, bad words, foul language, obscenity, o...
+Profanities can also be called curse ("cuss") words, dirty words, bad words, foul language, obscenity, o…

 2022-09-14T12:28:59.610Z